 The data collection is done by the Integrated Monitoring System of Illicit Crops of the United Nations of Drugs and Crime to guarantee that there is no data manipulation.
 The data includes information on all the areas that had coca crops between 2000 and 2010.
-I use this data set to study the effect of spraying on coca production in the short (12 months) and long term (24 to 36 months), and to check if spraying spreads coca production into neighbouring areas that were not treated (i.e., creates spillovers).
+I use this data set to study the effect of spraying on coca production in the short (12 months) and medium term (24 to 36 months), and to check if spraying spreads coca production into neighbouring areas that were not treated (i.e., spillover effects).
 Moreover, I aggregate these data on municipality units and combine them with other governmental sources to identify the effects of the program on violence outcomes (homicide rates and forced displacement), education outcomes (enrollment rates and school dropout), infant mortality, and poverty rates.

 The identification of the causal effects of aerial spraying is challenging given that treatment is not randomly assigned, but is targeted through satellite images.
 The targeting mechanism creates two types of endogeneity issues.
-Crosssection endogeneity in coca production arises since the targeted areas have more hectares of coca.
-It also arises for the socioeconomic indicators because coca growing is illegal in the country and so coca-producing areas are the ones with the lowest governmental presence (hence the ones with the worst socioeconomic outcomes).
-Panel endogeneity or feedback effects may arise for the socioeconomic outcomes because areas with worsening conditions could have increasing coca cultivation that in turn leads to increased spraying.
+Cross-section endogeneity in coca production arises since the targeted areas have more hectares of coca.
+It also arises for the socioeconomic indicators because coca growing is illegal in the country and so, coca-producing areas are the ones with the lowest governmental presence (hence, the ones with the worst socioeconomic outcomes).
+Panel endogeneity or time feedback effects arise because areas with increasing coca cultivation have more spraying, which may lead to worsening socio-economic conditions and more coca cultivation.

-To identify the effects of spraying on coca production and social outcomes, I instrument spraying with the exogenous variation created by governmental restrictions to spraying in protected areas (i.e., natural parks and indigenous territories) and the time variation in financial resources available for aerial spraying induced by U.S. anti-drug international expenditures.
+To identify the effects of spraying on coca cultivation and social outcomes, I instrument spraying with the exogenous variation created by governmental restrictions to spraying in protected areas (i.e., natural parks and indigenous territories) and the time variation in financial resources available for aerial spraying induced by U.S. antidrug international expenditures.
 In particular, my instrument is constructed as the interaction of these two variables.
 Since aerial spraying is forbidden in protected areas, and I show that this rule in enforced in Colombia, coca crops outside these areas face a higher likelihood of being treated.
-Moreover, the likelihood of spraying should increase for non-protected areas when U.S. anti-drug expenditures are higher, but not for protected areas.
+Moreover, the likelihood of spraying increases more proportionally for unprotected areas when U.S. international antidrug expenditures are higher, relative to protected areas.
+This last is my source of variation.

-My results suggest that when aerial spraying increases in one hectare, coca production in that hectare decreases by 25%.
+My results suggest that when the likelihood of being sprayed increases by 1%, coca production decreases by 0.07 hectares per square kilometer.
+This suggests that eradicate 1 hectare of coca per square km (1 square km=100 hectares) spraying will have to increase by 14.3 hectares per square km (to increase the likelihood of being sprayed by 14.3%).
 I obtain similar results when I use a random sample collected at the producer level.
 These results are persistent 12 and 36 months after the treatment implementation.
 I also check for evidence of spillovers from the program and find no evidence that coca production increases in the non-treated areas neighboring the treated ones.
 This may suggest that if producers are changing locations, they may be going to areas farther away from the treated ones, or even to other countries with similar coca-growing conditions and less enforcement (i.e., Peru and Bolivia).
 The aggregate figures support this hypothesis.